The Benefits of Body Language

 There are a few rules when it comes to body language so we’ll start from the bottom and work our way up:

-1. Our feet are furtherest from our brains which means we has less conscious control of them than any other part of our body.
+1. Our feet are furtherest from our brains which means we have less conscious control of them than any other part of our body.
 Where people’s feet are pointing is a signal to what their intent is.
 Toe to toe is great but one foot pointed away at the door demonstrates disengagement.
 When you join a group at a conference if the feet are open they you can join, if they are closed pointing toe to toe between two parties then they are locked in tightly and best not to break it up.

 2. Our torso is called the “billboard of the body”.
 Why?
 Because it presents all our significant proportion of our physique and housing our vital organs (the technical term is ventral).
 Because of this our brain takes great care to protect all our vital organs (hearts, kidney, lungs).
 Folding arms protects the heart, our most vital organ working as a physical barrier driven by discomfort.
 We shield ourselves using our subconscious reptilian brain.